 * Tiredness has become a personality trait and it’s getting in the way of your social life, professional or school work, and happiness.

 * You snore heavily, sleepwalk, have nightmares or find yourself waking up in the middle of the night.

 “Okay, so why is it important to sleep well?”

-Being awake and taking action versus sleeping and getting rest is like the yin and yang of life.
-One can only be effective as the other is, and they are both incomplete without each other.
+Being awake and taking action versus sleeping and getting rest is like the yin and the yang of life.
+One can only be effective as the other, and they are both incomplete without each other.
 If you want to be a successful person and reach immense heights of accolade, or you just want to have a comfortable and carefree existence, sleep is probably one of the secret ingredients.